๐Ÿ“—IELTS Academic/Sample Questions

 Listening Sample Questions

-The transcript below is representative of IELTS Listening Section 1 โ€” a conversation in an everyday social or service context.
-Read it as if you are hearing it for the first time, then answer the completion questions.
+The transcript below represents IELTS Listening Section 1 โ€” a conversation in an everyday social or service context.
+Read it as if hearing it once, then answer the note completion questions.

 Note Completion โ€” Write NO MORE THAN TWO WORDS AND/OR A NUMBER